MatheusPereiraTitodosSantos/MatheusPereiraTitodosSantos/README.md

 - 👀 I’m interested in: future technologies combined with superior politics, both in economical and sociological fields to shape the world we live in ☭
 - 🌱 I’m currently learning: Russian 🇷🇺, spanish 🇦🇷, and upgrading my english 🇬🇧, but now im focused in Software Engineering
 - 💞️ I’m looking to collaborate on: anything that gives me experience
-- 📫 How to get in contact with me: (still elaborating easier forms of reaching me) theres my Outlook Mail: Matheustito2004@Outlook.com
+- 📫 How to get in contact with me: (still elaborating professional forms of reaching me) theres my Outlook Mail: Matheustito2004@Outlook.com

 <!---
 MatheusPereiraTitodosSantos/MatheusPereiraTitodosSantos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.